 Off-trade channels such as supermarkets, specialty and convenience stores account for most of the alcohol sales in Hong Kong.
 Those that are sold in on-trade channels like bars, restaurants and hotels are usually three to four times more expensive.
 There are also a variety of online sites that can deliver cocktail mix, wine, spirit or beer as per demand.

-Closing Thoughts on the Hong Kong Market
+Closing Thoughts on Exporting Alcohol to Hong Kong

 While Hong Kong’s robust economy and favorable market conditions draw in many foreign companies, sales potential is limited due to stiff competition and the small size of the market.
 Businesses must carefully consider their resources, as well as long-term and short-term goals, to determine if this market is the right choice for them.
 Otherwise, one of the other Greater China markets may be the better option on where and how to develop their business.